AgenaTrader/AgenaScript-documentation/sources/hints_and_advice.md

 # Hints & Advice

+**Note:**
+Code changes made in self-scripted indicators are automatically applied to conditions in which this indicators are used if the changes were made in the "body" of e.g. "OnCalculate/OnBarUpdate.
+Changes of parameters, outputs series, etc. require a manual edit of the conditions.

 ## Bar Numbering Within the Chart
 The following example demonstrates the usage of the plot method and the properties of the [*Chart*](#chart) object.